Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Conditionals (21/29)
-"Conditionals are just messages sent to Boolean objects"
+Conditionals are just messages sent to Boolean objects
 ```smalltalk
 1 < 2
   ifTrue: [100]
   ifFalse: [42].
 "Output: 100"
 ```
-"Here the message is ifTrue:ifFalse:
+Here the message is `ifTrue:ifFalse:`

-Try this:"
+Try this:
 ```smalltalk
 Transcript open.